 If you don’t require this feature, you can easily remove this item from the context menu by turning it off by clicking the Options button found in the Checksums tab.

-In certain cases you may want to compare two files to confirm if they’re exactly the same or are different.
-For that you may use HashTab from Implbits.
+In certain situations, you may also want to compare two files to confirm if they’re exactly the same or are different.
+For that, you may use HashTab from Implbits.

 The software works in the same exact way as HashCheck only that it adds an option to compare two files against each other as well as offering.